 Then head over to the Keelung Miaokou Night Market on your way back to the city to sample a tasting of Taiwan.
 We’re clearly highly motivated by food.

 On our last day, we rode the glass-bottomed Maokong Gondola up to the top where we took in spectacular views of the city.
-At the top, we embarked on a path less travelled and strolled through the tea gardens.
+At the top, we embarked on a path less traveled and strolled through the tea gardens.
 I think Beatrix Potter’s Mrs. Tiggy-Winkle lives here.
 If I were a washerwoman hedgehog, I’d definitely live in a teeny tiny cottage right about here.

 Food lover's guide to Taipei